orlade/cloudchart/README.md

 * AWS IAM credentials for a user with at least read-only access to EC2, ECS and S3:
   * `AWS_ACCESS_KEY_ID`
   * `AWS_SECREY_ACCESS_KEY`
-* Cortex admin account details:
+* Cortex admin user account details (for login):
   * `METEOR_ADMIN_USERNAME`
   * `METEOR_ADMIN_PASSWORD`

+The upcoming multi-tenancy feature will allow Cortex users to register their AWS access credentials within the app, rather than having to set them on the server.

-The ECS Task Definition specifications are deliberately incomplete.
+Some of the `/common/configs` specifications are deliberately incomplete.
 The missing values will be populated from the `process.env` of the host machine.
 Refer to the `/common/configs` to determine which environment variables must be set to create new services.